l33ft/football-logo-game/README.md

 - `celtic.png`
 - `rangers.png`

 **Note**: You can find free logo images from sources like Wikipedia Commons or official club websites.
-Ensure you have proper rights to use the images.

 ### Step 5: Seed Database
 ```bash